 When did God become more than a word to you?

-What do you do as the Worship Arts Director?
+What do you do as Pastor of Congregational Life?

-What is something people may not know about you?
+What is something people might not know about you?

 What are some of your favorite things?